promptcloud-bot/bubus/README.md

 value = await handler_result  # Returns result or raises an exception if handler hits an error
 ```

-## Extras
+---

+## 🧵 Advanced Concurrency Control

 ### `@retry` Decorator

-The `@retry` decorator provides automatic retry functionality with built-in concurrency control for event handlers.
+The `@retry` decorator provides automatic retry functionality with built-in concurrency control for any function, including event handlers.
 This is particularly useful when handlers interact with external services that may temporarily fail.

 ```python
 from bubus import EventBus, BaseEvent